 I suggest merging the discussion and conclusion sections.

-We merged the discussion and conclusion: now we only have the section “5 Conclusion”.
+We merged the discussion and conclusion: now we only have the section “5 Discussion”.
 While merging we decided to move some sentences in other positions.
 We only highlighted sentences that changed, whereas those which simply moved are reported in plain text.
 Please note that this section now contains the discussion of an additional limitation, which is the one isolated by the reviewer and commented on above in this file.

 I think it is not necessary to include the node labels in this section.